-Taking time off school without permission is breaking the law.
-Your parents can arrange absences by talking to the school, although the school will say no if they think your learning will be damaged by the absence.
-Up until age 16, your parents are responsible for making sure you go to school, and if you are absent they could be fined.
+Your parents can arrange absences by talking to the school.
+The school will say no if they think your learning will be damaged by the absence.
+Up until age 16, your parents are responsible for making sure you go to school.
+If you are absent they could be fined.

 If there are problems stopping you attending, then your parents must tell the school, so they can work together to to support you to improve attendance.

 After age 16, you are responsible for making sure you attend learning.
-If you don't attend, you won't be fined, but you may get worse grades or lose your place in learning.
-If you drop out of post-16 learning, you must register with the local education authority for support.
+If you don't attend, you won't be fined.
+But you will lose your place in learning and must register with the local education authority for support.

-Young people who go absent from school are at risk of much more than just failing exams.
+Young people who are absent from school risk of much more than just failing exams.
 Research shows that young people who go missing from school, even for short periods of time, are more at risk of criminal exploitation, child sexual exploitation or being encouraged to start drinking or taking drugs.